 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Never before has America imported so much food.
+Never before has the United States imported so much food.

 Báo Quốc TếBáo Quốc Tế28/02/2025

-According to the outlook report of the US Department of Agriculture (USDA), the country's agricultural trade deficit could hit a record $49 billion in 2025.
+According to the U.S. Department of Agriculture (USDA) outlook report, the country's agricultural trade deficit could reach a record high of $49 billion in 2025.

 Bơ Mexico, mặt hàng nông nghiệp nhập khẩu lớn nhất của Mỹ, được dự báo sẽ tiếp tục tăng do nhu cầu lớn và điều kiện trồng trọt được cải thiện.
 (Nguồn: Getty Images)

-Mexican avocados, the US's largest agricultural import, are expected to continue to rise due to strong demand.
+Mexican avocados, the largest agricultural import in the U.S., are projected to continue rising in price due to strong demand.
 (Source: Getty Images)

-Once a global agricultural powerhouse, the United States now imports more food than ever before, a stunning reversal for a country once confident of its abundant food supplies.
+Once renowned as a global agricultural powerhouse, the United States has never imported so much food.
+This is a striking reversal for a nation that was once confident in its abundant food supply.

-The world’s largest economy now faces a future of persistent agricultural trade deficits.
+Currently, the world's largest economy is facing a persistent agricultural trade deficit.
 Since 2023, the country has imported more food than it exports each year.

-Previously, trade deficits only occurred in 2019-2020 - the time of the US-China trade war - and a few years before 1960.
+Previously, trade deficits only occurred in 2019-2020 – the period of the US-China trade war – and a few years before 1960.

-In his first month in office, President Donald Trump pledged to impose 25% tariffs on goods from Mexico and Canada and an additional 10% tariff on goods imported from China.
+In his first month in office, President Donald Trump pledged to impose a 25% tariff on goods from Mexico and Canada and an additional 10% tariff on goods imported from China.

-New tariffs could make the situation even more worrying if other countries retaliate, increasing the cost of food imports and further pushing up prices for agricultural commodities.
+The new tariff policies could make the situation even more worrying, in case other countries retaliate, increasing the cost of food imports and causing agricultural commodity prices to continue to rise.

-USDA forecasts U.S. agricultural imports to increase 6.5% to $219.5 billion in fiscal year 2025, with avocados, orange juice, and coffee accounting for most of the increase.
+The USDA forecasts that U.S. agricultural imports will increase by 6.5% to $219.5 billion in fiscal year 2025, with avocados, orange juice, and coffee accounting for the majority of the increase.

-In contrast, Washington's agricultural exports are forecast to fall 2.2% year-on-year to $170.5 billion.
+Conversely, Washington's agricultural exports are projected to decline by 2.2% year-on-year, to $170.5 billion.

-Avocado imports from Mexico, the largest commodity by import volume, are expected to increase due to strong demand and improved growing conditions, according to the USDA.
+According to the USDA, avocado imports from Mexico, the largest import item by volume, are expected to increase due to strong demand and improved growing conditions.

-In addition, high prices for cocoa and sugar are also adding to the import bill of the world's number one economy.
+In addition, high prices for cocoa and sugar are further increasing the import bill of the world's number one economy.

-Meanwhile, traditional American crops have lost their appeal overseas over the years.
-Specifically, Russia has surpassed the United States as the world's leading wheat exporter, and Brazil has surpassed Washington as the largest exporter of corn, cotton and soybeans.
+Meanwhile, over the years, traditional American crops have gradually lost their appeal abroad.
+Specifically, Russia has overtaken the US to become the world's leading wheat exporter, and Brazil has surpassed Washington to become the largest exporter of corn, cotton, and soybeans.

-The USDA outlook, based on policies in effect as of Feb.
-11, does not include the 70 million to 100 million eggs the country will seek to import to address record prices and the worst-ever avian flu outbreak.
+The USDA's outlook, based on policies effective as of February 11, does not include the 70 million to 100 million eggs the nation will seek to import to address record-high prices and the worst avian flu outbreak ever.

 Source: https://baoquocte.vn/chua-bao-gio-nuoc-my-nhap-khau-nhieu-thuc-pham-den-vay-305931.html